Born and raised in outback Australia, I’m very passionate about showing people what’s possible, no matter where you come

-I’m more committed than ever to empowering people to make a positive impact in the world through the talks I give, music I create and shows I host.
+I’m more committed than ever to empowering people to make a positive impact in the world through the talks I give, music & films I create, and projects implemented while traveling the world.

-Let’s show what’s possible when we choose love over fear… experiences over things, and belonging over separation.
-Join the movement, and together we can make a real difference in this world.
+Let’s show what’s possible… Join the movement, and together we can make a real difference in this world.

 And learn how to make a greater positive impact